MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 There are two topics in economics we should consider.

 1. Net Present Value
+2. Opportunity Cost
-2. Options Value of Software
+3. Options Value of Software

 #### Net Present Value ####